GitGuardian/ggshield/doc/dev/os-packages.md

 To solve those deployment issues, we provide standalone `ggshield` executables, that do not require a Python interpreter.
 This documentation explains how these executables are produced.

-The process of generating the executable is handled by the `scripts/build-standalone-exe` script.
+The process of generating the packages is handled by the `scripts/build-os-packages/build-os-packages` script.
 This script runs a series of "steps".
-It has a default list of steps, but you can tell it to run only specific steps using `scripts/build-standalone-exe step1 step2...`.
+It has a default list of steps, but you can tell it to run only specific steps using `scripts/build-os-packages/build-os-packages step1 step2...`.

 All functions in the script starting with `step_` can be used as a step.
-This means you can get a list of all available steps with: `grep -o '^step_[a-z_]*' scripts/build-standalone-exe`.
+This means you can get a list of all available steps with: `grep -o '^step_[a-z_]*' scripts/build-os-packages/build-os-packages`.

-## Generating the executable
+## Generating the standalone executable

 We use [PyInstaller](https://pyinstaller.org) to generate `ggshield` standalone executable.